dotlang/language/doc/RFE.md

 shall read/write actions be expressions or no? what should be result of read? what happens if we read from a closed channel?
 How can we know if a channel is closed?
 How can we mix multiple channels into a single expression, like `select`?
+Notations should be nestable.
+So we can have a channel which can transmit int channels.